 Countly is a good example of an open source project - it has a ticketing system, a searchable knowledge base, innovative developers to connect with, and most importantly, a global vision with a public roadmap.
 Therefore joining doesn't come with high barriers nor does it require a high profile.
 Small things like spreading the word on Twitter, writing a brief tutorial, or reporting a bug are all valuable contributions.

 Let’s dive into what it needs and means to be a Countly contributor.

-Download & fork our source code
+Download and fork our source code

 We use Git, a distributed version control system and Github, a service that gives open source developers several tools to keep their source code.
-All public code resides in GitHub servers, and Github provides wonderful ways to read, fork, examine and contribute code back to the project.
+All public code resides in GitHub servers, and Github provides wonderful ways to read, fork, examine, and contribute code back to the project.

 Write reviews and documentation

-Follow Countly on Twitter & Facebook
+Follow Countly on Twitter and Facebook

 We are always updating our latest status on Twitter and Facebook, and use these two social environments a lot.
 A quick and dirty way to ask a question to Countly developers is to contact them via Twitter.

 Currently, Countly SDKs are available for Web, iOS, Android, Windows Phone, Windows, and Mac OS platforms.